*Links in this article may be affiliate links, from which we may earn commission. See our Privacy Policy for full details.

 Don’t forget to check out the on-site restaurant The Copper Grouse which has incredible local flavors and awesome cocktails.

 In the evenings, the Taconic provides guests with a complimentary glass of wine.
-This is a lovely time, the “social hour,” and we enjoyed sitting in rocking chairs on the wide porch or chatting together near the fire pit.
+This is a lovely time, the “social hour,” and my husband and I enjoyed sitting in rocking chairs on the wide porch and relaxing together near the fire pit.

 Click Here to Check Prices & Book!